joewing/jl/README.md

 Data Types
 ------------------------------------------------------------------------------
-There are 5 data types:
+There are 6 data types:

  1. Numbers (floating point numbers)
  2. Strings
+ 3. Variables
- 3. Lambdas (functions defined within the language)
+ 4. Lambdas (functions defined within the language)
- 4. Lists
+ 5. Lists
- 5. Special functions
+ 6. Special functions

 For comparisons, 0 and nil (the empty list) are considered false and all other values are considered true.